 Contrary to the popular notion of facelift surgery, it is not only for senior patients.
 Factors like lifestyle, genetics or weight fluctuations can have a significant impact on skin elasticity and facial volume.
 Some people start to develop prominent wrinkles and lax skin in their 30s, and don’t want to wait until a more advanced age for surgical intervention.
-Facial rejuvenation surgery can be considered whenever you begin to feel that your appearance no longer reflects how you feel inside.

 WHAT’S INVOLVED IN A FACELIFT?

 Your facelift journey will begin with an in-depth consultation at our office in Sydney, where Dr Choy will take the time to understand your reasons for treatment and your expectations for results.
-He will carefully analyse your unique facial anatomy, observing how age has affected your face and your primary areas of concern, to determine what he can achieve with facelift surgery.
+He will carefully analyse your unique facial anatomy, observing how age has affected your face and your primary areas of concern, to determine what he may be able to achieve with facelift surgery.
 Once he has identified the most realistic outcome and the most suitable surgical techniques, Dr Choy will walk you through the steps of the procedure to ensure you are comfortable and fully aware of what to expect during your journey.

 WHAT ARE THE DIFFERENT TYPES OF FACELIFT SURGERY?

 Facelift surgery is individualised to the patient’s needs.
 After assessing your concerns and discussing your goals, Dr Choy will tailor his techniques accordingly.

 The standard facelift, also called the full facelift or traditional facelift, is a time-tested approach.
 This technique can fully address moderate to advanced ageing in the lower two-thirds of the face.